davisjoseph6/learn_C/README.md

 - Higher Category Theory

 # Computer Science & Computer Engineering

+## The basics, foundations, fundamentals:
 - Computational complexity theory,
 - Zipper (data structure)
 - Algebraic data type,
 - Information geometry
 - Convex optimization
-- Categorical logic
+- Topos theory
 - Partial differential equations
 - Category theory
 - Model Theory
 - Optimal Control

-## Projects:
-1. binary system.
+- Program analysis
+- Lexical analysis

+## Projects (take your time to develop and execute):
-2. x86-64 machine code.
+1. binary system and x86-64 machine code.
-3. objdump disassembler and GNU assembler for x-86/64, and x86-64 assembly language.
+2. objdump disassembler and GNU assembler for x-86/64, and x86-64 assembly language.
-4. GCC’s extended inline assembly.
+3. GCC’s extended inline assembly.
-5. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
+4. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
-6. An Algol 60 (if possible, or else Fortran) implementation (front-end) which also includes a standalone transpiler, in C.
+5. An Algol 60 (if possible, or else Fortran) implementation (front-end) which also includes a standalone transpiler, in C.
+6. A Unix shell intepreter (a simple bash clone), and a simple Linux/Unix clone.
+7. MySQL Connector/C
-7. A Python and CPython language implementations (front-ends) in C with standalone Interpreter and Virtual Machine, in C.
+8. A Python and CPython language implementations (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.
+9. MongoDB C Driver
-8. Machine Learning and AI: A Probably approximately correct learning project.
+10. Optional: Machine Learning and AI: A Probably approximately correct learning project.
 After completing it fully, move on to hosting and deploying it on Amazon Web Services, Microsoft Azure, or Digital Ocean if the first two options are unavailable.

+## More Topics in CS and CE:
+- Graph data structure,
+- Functional data structures
+- buchberger’s algorithm,
+- models of computation
+- Information theory
+- Categorical logic
+- Type theory
+- Denotational semantics
+- Control flow
+- Data modeling

+### Higher Category Theory:
+- Higher Category Theory

+### Formal logic:
+- Formal logic
+- Mathematical logic

-## Artificial Intelligence (AI) and Machine Learning
+## Artificial Intelligence (AI) and Machine Learning:
 - Probably approximately correct (PAC) Learning
 - Statistical learning theory
 - Partially observable Markov decision process

 ### More AI:
 - Neural tangent kernel,
 - Mean-field theory
 - Computational Learning Theory,
 - Vapnik–Chervonenkis theory,
 - Topological deep learning
 1. Project: Deep Multi-Agent Reinforcement Learning with Partially Observable Markov Decision Process (POMDP), Using Policy Gradients and a Transformer-Based Deep Neural Network, with an Exploration/Exploitation Balance, and Deep Q-Learning.

-## More Computer Science :
-- graph data structure,
-- Functional data structures
-- buchberger’s algorithm,
-- models of computation
-- Information theory

-## Higher Category Theory
-- Higher Category Theory

-## Formal logic
-- Formal logic

-# Quantum field theory (optional):
+### Even more AI
+- check the README.md inside this directory for topics.

+# Physics
 - Quantum field theory
 ## More:
 - Mean-field theory